DennisSchenkel/sessionminds-frontend/README.md

 #### Known Unfixed Bugs

-No bugs are know at the time of the project submission.
+No bugs are known at the time of the project submission.

 ## Credits